Do you have a “good” website? Not just attractive – but optimized to perform well in today’s digital world?

 Google has worked alongside other tech companies to generate a free, open-source set of standards to improve mobile web speed: the Accelerated Mobile Pages Project (AMP).
 While major news organizations were the first group to embrace AMP sites, more and more organizations in other industries are shifting to AMP.

 At Spring Insight, we’re no exception.
-We recently moved our website from responsive over to the AMP platform, after realizing just how slow our mobile site was.
-(Picture Fred Flinstone chiseling on tablets.)
-With Google placing increased importance on speed, transitioning to AMP was an easy decision to make.
+After realizing how slow our mobile site was (Picture Fred Flintstone chiseling on tablets), we moved our website to the AMP platform.
+As search engines are placing increased importance on speed, transitioning to AMP was an easy decision to make.
 Want to see a dramatic improvement?
-Check this out.
+Check this out:

 At this point, it’s safe to say that AMP is where websites are going in the future.
 If you have a brand-new site and are ready to transition to AMP, reach out.
 Spring Insight offers AMP transition assistance as a stand-alone service, and we’re happy to discuss the process with you.